It might be a basic thing, but being able to pump up your bike’s tyres is an essential skill as a cyclist.

 There are two likely reasons why your tyre is flat.
 Either you have a puncture or your tyres have just deflated over time.

-If you have a puncture, we’ve put together a comprehensive guide on how to go about fixing it here.
+If you have a puncture, we’ve put together a comprehensive guide on how to fix a puncture.
 Glueless patches are great for a quick fix, while a more traditional kit is a versatile option when you have a bit more time.

 All tyre systems will leak air slowly because tubes aren’t completely airtight.
 For example, standard butyl tubes hold air fairly well compared to lightweight latex tubes, which leak comparatively quicker.
 Even tubeless setups will slowly leak air.